adjust/cocos2dx_sdk/doc/android/android.md

     http://www.adjust.com/callback?key=value&foo=bar

-It should be mentioned that we support a variety of placeholders like `{android_id}` that can be used as parameter values.
+It should be mentioned that we support a variety of placeholders like `{android_id}`, which can be used as parameter values.
 In the resulting callback this placeholder would be replaced with the AndroidID of the current device.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.